JosephTheExperiment/gyst/gyst docs/cli details/Cli design.md

 - Use color when possible.
 ## Errors and conflicts
 - Any conflict should be solved by prompting the user, if you can fix an error; prompt the user then implement it, but if the cli isn't ran in tty display an error with the conflict.
-- When giving errors thay should have descriptions, and suggestions to solve the error.
+- When giving errors they should have descriptions, and suggestions to solve the error.